rean/iofabric/docs/ioFabric-System-Container-Requirements.md

 * Use the local JSON message storage files to get the messages needed for output on the REST API

+* Use the Java Container SDK to build the container

 ####Stream Viewer Container Requirements